TCSlogo

 Ask at your local school if you can advertise on their notice board.
 Many school are now keen to get childminders involved as part of the governments wrap around care initiative.

 I've been told I need to register as a food business, is that true?
-Since January 2006 there has been a requirement for childminders to register as food businesses.
+Since January 2006 there has been a requirement for childminders to register as a food business.
 All you need to do is contact your local environmental health department for more information.
-There is also information here that came from NCMA.
+They came to visit me after I had applied to register as a food business and it is nothing to worry about at all.
+The inspector was very nice and was keen to give help and advice.

 Do I need to do a food hygiene course?
 While it is not compulsory at the moment it certainly shows good practice.

-I have just done an on-line course in Food Hygiene, it is annually quality checked by the Royal Institute of Public Health for use as a self-study training course fulfilling the syllabus of the Level 2 Award in Food Safety (formerly known as Foundation or Basic Food Hygiene at Level 1).
+There is an online course here: Food Hygiene, it is a self-study training course fulfilling the syllabus of the Level 2 Award in Food Safety (formerly known as Foundation or Basic Food Hygiene at Level 1).

 It took me two hours of gentle studying and there are small multiple choice tests along the way to help you see if you have taken it in